Tailored Support

 Excessive reliance on one person

-International students, away from family and friends, may invest all their energy and time into one romantic relationship in a way that they wouldn’t at home with their normal social networks.
+Cross-border learners, away from family and friends, may invest all their energy and time into one romantic relationship in a way that they wouldn’t at home with their normal social networks.
 If they are lonely, students might latch on to one person for all of their emotional needs.
 Not only does this make the student hugely dependent on one person, it also may limit their ability to form other connections and friendships and even to explore their new culture and community.

 Putting up with an unhealthy, toxic or abusive relationship